 The reliable shipper – United Parcel Service

 When it comes to reliability, secure and speedy delivery, as well as shipping large packages over 2 pounds in weight, UPS tops the chart.
 With their Time and Cost calculator, you can simply enter origin and destination and see how much different kinds of services will cost you, and by when you can expect delivery.
 UPS also offers volume discounts.
-UPS’s tracking system has also received several accolades, and for some of their services, the offer a money back guarantee if the shipment is not delivered on time.
+UPS’s tracking system has also received several accolades, and for some of their services, they offer a money-back guarantee if the shipment is not delivered on time.

 However, though there are no holiday peak-time surcharges, UPS is also the most expensive of the three carriers, comparing closely to FedEx.
 It does add fuel surcharges and extended area surcharges.
 For most services, both FedEx and UPS charge a variable price for dimensional weight.
 Dimensional weight accounts for those shipments that travel long distances, and take up more space in a consignment.
-Each carrier has a different formula for calculating it based on their in-house logistics.
+Each carrier has a different formula for calculating it based on its in-house logistics.

 For last-minute shipments that absolutely must reach on time, it may be wise to opt for UPS, with their easy tracking and delivery guarantee.